 - Thyroid problems

-Some human factors also contribute to less intake of magnesium such as higher consumption of other beverages such as caffeine.
+Some human factors also contribute to less intake of magnesium such as higher consumption of caffeine.
 Consuming sugar, processed foods, alcohol, and certain drugs such as hypertension medicine, birth control pills, and some antibiotics also contribute to depleting magnesium levels.

-Most people can take magnesium supplements safely and include more magnesium rich foods in their diet such as pumpkin seeds, black beans, spinach, almond, okra, squash, and cashews.
+Most people can take magnesium supplements safely and include more magnesium-rich foods in their diets.

 Since I am not a medical professional I always suggest consulting with your doctor or nutritionist before taking any new supplement.